-- 1.1 List 10 uses for surveying in areas other than land surveying. - 1.2 Explain the difference between geodetic and plane surveys. - 1.3 Describe some surveying applications in: - (a) Archeology (b) Gas exploration (c) Agriculture - 1.4 List some applications of surveying in geology, forestry, and archeology. - 1.5 Why is it important to make accurate surveys of underground utilities? - 1.6 Discuss the uses for topographic surveys. - 1.7 What are hydrographic surveys, and why are they important? - 1.8 Print a view of your location using Google Earth. ® - 1.9 Briefly explain the procedure used by Eratosthenes in determining the Earth's circumference. - 1.10 Describe the steps a land surveyor would need to do when performing a boundary - 1.11 What is the name of the state-level professional surveying organization in your state or region? - 1.12 What organizations in your state furnish maps and reference data to surveyors and engineers? - 1.13 List the legal requirements for registration as a land surveyor in your state. - 1.14 Briefly describe an Earth-Centered, Earth-Fixed coordinate system. - 1.15 List the professional societies representing the geospatial industry in the (a) United States (b) Canada (c) International - 1.16 Explain how aerial photographs and satellite images can be valuable in surveying. - 1.17 Search the Internet and define a Very Long Baseline Interferometry (VLBI) station.
-Discuss why these stations are important to the geospatial industry. - 1.18 Describe how a GIS can be used in flood emergency planning. - 1.19 Visit one of the surveying websites listed in Table 1.1, and write a brief summary of its contents.
-Briefly explain the value of the available information to surveyors. - Read one of the articles cited in the bibliography for this chapter, or another of your choosing, that describes an application where satellite surveying methods were used.
+- 1.1 List 10 uses for surveying in areas other than land surveying. - 1.2 Explain the difference between geodetic and plane surveys. - 1.3 List some application of surveying in geology, forestry, and mining. - 1.4 Why is it important to make accurate surveys of underground utilities? - 1.5 Discuss the uses for topographic surveys. - 1.6 What are hydrographic surveys, and why are they important? - 1.7 Print a view of your location using Google Earth. ® - 1.8 Briefly explain the procedure used by Eratosthenes in determining the Earth's circumference. - 1.9 Describe the steps a land surveyor would need to do when performing a boundary - 1.10 What is the name of the state-level professional surveying organization in your state - 1.11 List the tasks of a surveyor as defined by the International Federation of Surveyors? - 1.12 What organizations in your state furnish maps and reference data to surveyors and engineers? - 1.13 List the legal requirements for registration as a land surveyor in your state. - 1.14 Briefly describe an Earth-Centered, Earth-Fixed coordinate system. - 1.15 List the professional societies representing the geospatial industry in the (c) International. (a) United States. (b) Canada. - 1.16 Explain how aerial photographs and satellite images can be valuable in surveying. - 1.17 List the various specialized types of surveys. - 1.18 What types of office work will a surveyor encounter? - 1.19 Visit one of the surveying websites listed in Table 1.1, and write a brief summary of its contents.
+Briefly explain the value of the available information to surveyors. - 1.20 Read one of the articles cited in the bibliography for this chapter, or another of your choosing, that describes an application where satellite surveying methods were used.
 Write a brief summary of the article. - 1.21 Same as Problem 1.20, except the article should be on safety as related to surveying.